You have a computer that is running Windows Server 2003.

 Note The "Hotfix download available" form displays the languages for which the hotfix is available.
 If you do not see your language, it is because a hotfix is not available for that language.

-To apply this hotfix, you must be running Windows Server 2003 Service Pack 2 (SP2).
+To apply this hotfix, your computer must be running Windows Server 2003 Service Pack 2 (SP2).
+Additionally, ADAM must be installed on the computer.

-For more information about how to obtain a Windows Server 2003 service pack or a Windows XP Professional x64 Edition service pack, click the following article number to view the article in the Microsoft Knowledge Base:
+For more information about how to obtain a Windows Server 2003 service pack, click the following article number to view the article in the Microsoft Knowledge Base:

 889100 How to obtain the latest service pack for Windows Server 2003